jinghuazhao/R/README.md

 # R

-This directory contains packages **CGR** which is not available from CRAN, and **kinship** which has additional update compared to those in CRAN archive.
-Links to packages I have maintained at [CRAN](http://cran.r-project.org) are as shown in the following table, with individual files listed by [GitHub](https://github.com/cran)
+This directory contains packages **CGR** which is not available from  [CRAN](http://cran.r-project.org), and **kinship** which has additional update compared to those in CRAN archive.
+Links to packages I have maintained at are as shown in the following table, with individual files listed by [GitHub](https://github.com/cran)

 **Packages** | URLs | Files
 --------|---------------------------------------------|----------------------------